-At December 31, 2023 and 2022, the cash and cash equivalents and short term investments were primarily concentrated in one financial institution the U.S. We currently have \$15.6 million in excess of the federally insured limits.
+At December 31, 2024, cash and cash equivalents was primarily concentrated in one financial institution the U.S. At December 31, 2023, cash and cash equivalents and short term investments were primarily concentrated in one financial institution the U.S. We currently have \$4.1 million in excess of the federally insured limits.
 The Company periodically assesses the financial condition of these institutions and believe that any possible credit risk is minimal.

+For the year ended December 31, 2024, the Company had three customers that accounted for 89.1% of the total trade accounts receivable.
 For the year ended December 31, 2023, the Company had four customers that accounted for 90.7% of the total trade accounts receivable.
-For the year ended December 31, 2022, the Company had three customers that accounted for 95.7% of the total trade accounts receivable.